The Related circumstances consist of for an ear pain:

 - Neuralgia: Inflammation or irritation of the nerves near the ear can cause sharp, shooting pains.

-The causes of ear pain in the left and causes of ear pain in the right are generally similar, but there are some factors that may cause pain in one ear more than the other.
+The causes of ear pain in the left ear and the right ear are generally similar, but some factors may cause pain in one ear more than the other.

 Other Common Causes of Earache